477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 ------------------------------------------------------

-**Test Case ID: TC - Verifying Free Plan user can add specific Tags to Tasks**
+**Test Case ID: TC13 - Verifying Free Plan user can add specific Tags to Tasks**

 **Steps to Execute:**
 1. Get into the preferred List